-There is a growing number of women working in a range of roles and leadership positions in the NSW mining sector.
+There are a growing number of women working in a range of roles and leadership positions in the NSW mining sector.

 Many of our member companies are increasing the diversity of their workforces and the proportion of female employees they have at mine sites across NSW.
 And they’re working to provide flexible environments for the families of working parents and improve the process of returning to work after having a child.

 This includes women employed in non-traditional roles such as engineers, geologists, surveyors and trades, because mining is not just welcoming to women, but needs their skills and the contribution they can make to our industry.

 NSW Mining hosts the NSW Women in Mining Awards to acknowledge the achievements of women in mining, including groundbreaking efforts by individuals and companies to recruit and retain women.

 The NSW mining industry also supports other Awards programs across recognising the success of women, gender diversity champions and companies working to enhance diversity and inclusion across Australia's resources workforce.
 This includes the annual Women in Resources National Awards hosted by the Minerals Council of Australia.

 Many companies that are members of the NSW Minerals Council have programs that encourage greater diversity in their workforce.

 Newcrest Mining’s Cadia Valley Operations - Mining our local talent pool (finalist 2019 NSW Women in Mining Awards)

 Newcrest Mining’s Cadia Valley Operations near Orange in the Central West of NSW draws most of its workforce from the local community.
 Newcrest realised that despite a local workforce, it had lower than average employment of women, and that across industries, highly skilled women were leaving the workforce and not returning.